Neotys-Labs/Tricentis-Tosca/README.md

 <p align="center"><img src="/screenshots/userpath.png" alt="user path" /></p>

-**Warning**: In Tosca 12.2, if Execution errors are not displayed in Tosca Commander, they can be found in the **neoload-add-on-error.txt** file located in your user profile directory.
+**Warning**: In Tosca > 12.2, if Execution errors are not displayed in Tosca Commander, they can be found in the **neoload-add-on-error.txt** file located in your user profile directory.

 ## ChangeLog

+* Version 2.0.0 (April 27, 2020): Stabilization.
+   * Support of Tosca version 13.0
+   * Support Web test case recording
+   * Create a new transaction in Neoload at each SAP TCode encountered during the recoding.
+This feature is available since Neoload 7.3

 * Version 1.0.0 (November 30, 2018): Initial release.
    * July 24, 2019: Support of Tosca version 12.2